BOOKHOME SYDNEY

 83. Pellegrino, Nicky (2018).
 A Year at Hotel Gondola.
 Auckland: Hachette.
 305 pp. Paperback octavo, very good condition, front hinge minimally split (pages firm), minor edgewear.
 This novel is set in Venice.
 Kat has fallen in love with an Italian man and is moving to Venice where she is going to help him run his guesthouse, Hotel Gondola.
 Kat hopes to write about the first year of her new adventure, the food she eats, the recipes she collects, the people she meets, and the man she doesn't really know all that well but is going to make a life with.
 Will her adventure turn out the way she wants?
 ISBN/ASIN: 9781869713751.
 Our Book No: 29979. $15 AUD.

 85. Reid, T. (Thomas) (1934).
 Where White and Brown Meet.
 London: Trefoil Publishing Company.
 328 pp. Hardback small octavo, dustjacket, good condition (in good dustjacket), cloth cover spine faded (lightly flecked), foxing prelim pages & fore-edge, edges toned, pages lightly toned, small edge & spine tears jacket (about 20% spine MISSING mainly top edge), protected by removable semiarchival plastic sleeve.
-Historical maritime novel of inter-racial relationships by Thomas Reid, considered bold for the time.
+An historical maritime novel of inter-racial relationships by Thomas Reid, considered bold for the time.
 From the blurb: 'On an Eastern liner, meet three white men, and two white girls married to a Sinhalese and Tamil respectively.
 Amid the clash of race in lovely Ceylon occur adventures of mind and body.
-The tragic, the ludicrous, realism and imagination, beauty and squalor, life as it is in the East emerge in a candid book that once read will not be forgotten'.
+The tragic, the ludicrous, the realism and imagination, the racial prejudice, the beauty and squalor: life as it is in the East emerges in a candid book that once read will not be forgotten'.
 (No date, but 1934, Trove.)
 ISBN/ASIN: B000896XRC.
-Our Book No: 18020. $80 AUD.
+Our Book No: 18020. $60 AUD.

 86. Richardson, Matthew (editor) (2001).
 The Halstead Treasury of Ancient Science Fiction.
 Sydney: Halstead Press.
 191 pp. Paperback small octavo, very good condition, covers lightly creased, minor edgewear.
 This collection consists of ancient historical science fiction stories written in Japan, Rome and other places worldwide, edited with commentary by Matthew Richardson.
 Authors such as Cicero and Plato (Atlantis) join forces with little known writers of the ancient Eastern world.
 The translations from five different languages are vivid.
 Each story is followed by a brief commentary relating it to the science and writing of the times, with notes to explain the less obvious meanings.
 ISBN/ASIN: 1875684646.
 Our Book No: 23373. $20 AUD.